-Each week, workshop members will take part in 3-5 writing exercises.
+Each week, workshop members will take part in 3-5 real-time writing exercises.
 These exercises are an invitation to experiment and explore new ideas without expectation, judgement, or homework.
-In-group writing is shared for feedback, but is treated as rough work not yet ready for questions or criticism.
-From this immediate feedback, we get to know more about our voices and complete the writer’s goal of being heard.
+Our in-group writing is shared out loud for feedback, but is treated as rough work not yet ready for questions or criticism.
+From this immediate feedback however, we get to know more about our voices and complete the writer’s goal of being heard.

-The exercises are usually directed towards fiction, sometimes memoir, and sometimes poetry (but not too much).
+The exercises are usually directed towards fiction, sometimes memoir, and occasionally poetry.
 While the exercises are intended to spark your creativity, the structure is open-ended: you are always free to write in the genre or topic that interests you most.
 Occasionally we break out into discussions about craft and different ways to develop a disciplined writing practice.

 What is a writer?
 A writer is someone who writes.
 Whether you’ve published volumes, are just getting started, or are seeking a way to kickstart your creativity, you are invited to take part in this workshop.

 What People Say

 What I’ve learned from learning to write – Caroline Hayes

 I wanted to tell you how much I enjoyed the Boot Camp.
 It was absolutely exactly what I was hoping for and needed to jump start me writing again after many, many, many years.
 I’ve been trying to keep up the momentum.
 So just a note of appreciation to you for doing something so great. – LG

 David does an excellent job of creating a comfortable, safe and most of all creative environment to write in.
 The Boot Camp puts you in the the driver’s seat.
 The Novel helps to extract, encourage, and shape that longer piece you’ve been thinking about.
 It’s time for you to start writing. – Yashin

 I have to say that the Thursday night sessions were so personally rewarding.
 My pen was often flying as I was caught up in the story that I was writing.
 I never thought I could go so far so quickly. – JT